-Throughout he 2 years though there will be essays, timed essays, assessments and mock examinations to help us keep track of your progress across the 2 years.
+Throughout the two years, there will be timed essays, assessments and mock examinations to help us keep track of students' progress across the two years.

 A level History is an excellent preparation for further study in a range of subjects at degree level.
-History graduates often become lawyers, teachers, data analysts, journalists or enter the world of business..
+History graduates often become lawyers, teachers, data analysts, journalists or enter the world of business.
 History is versatile, it is highly academic and as it isn't subject specific it opens many doors to careers and opportunities.